dm4uz3/dm4.lol/src/content/blog/things.md

 ## i have successfully made youtube videos for a niche that were also interesting for the masses

 The full body tracking video I made in late 2021 was cool: https://www.youtube.com/watch?v=EAUMBG_4Tf8.
 I am kinda proud of it even though there's a lot i would do differently if I were do do it now.
-I also made a sequel, though nowhere near as popular https://www.youtube.com/watch?v=Avy43toWT4U.
+I also made a sequel, though nowhere near as popular.
+I quite like it, I thik it's a very well made video :) https://www.youtube.com/watch?v=Avy43toWT4U

 ---